futuremed-ru/covid/lungs-covid-19-classifier/README.md

 # Lungs COVID-19 Classifier

-Training code for lungs classification on two classes: COVID-19 and Other.
+Training code for lungs classification on two classes: "COVID-19" and "Other".
 Used framework: [PyTorch](https://pytorch.org/).

 ## Data